serkanalgl/twitterbountybot/README.md

 ## How to run

-  Create a new app on twitter.
+  Create a new app on twitter https://apps.twitter.com/app/new.
 Update the below parameters in config.js

     * consumer_key
     * consumer_secret